fenago/generative-adversarial-networks/chapter_03/Lab_2.md

 The generator model is typically implemented using a deep convolutional neural network and results-specialized layers that learn to fill in features in an image rather than extract features from an input image.

 Two common types of layers that can be used in the generator model are a upsample layer that simply doubles the dimensions of the input and the transpose convolutional layer that performs an inverse convolution operation.
 In this tutorial, you will discover how to use Upsampling and Transpose Convolutional Layers in Generative Adversarial Networks when generating images.
 After completing this tutorial, you will know:

-- Generative models in the GAN architecture are required to upsample input data in order to generate an output image.
+- Generative models in the GAN arch itecture are required to upsample input data in order to generate an output image.
 - The Upsampling layer is a simple layer with no weights that will double the dimensions of input and can be used in a generative model when followed by a traditional convolutional layer.

 - The Transpose Convolutional layer is an inverse convolutional layer that will both upsample input and learn how to fill in details during the model training process.

 Let’s get started.

-3.1

-Tutorial Overview
+**Tutorial Overview**

 This tutorial is divided into three parts; they are:
 1. Need for Upsampling in GANs

 2. How to Use the Upsampling Layer

 3. How to Use the Transpose Convolutional Layer
-30

-### 3.2.
-Need for Upsampling in GANs

-3.2

-31

-Need for Upsampling in GANs
+## Need for Upsampling in GANs

 Generative Adversarial Networks are an architecture for neural networks for training a generative model.
 The architecture is comprised of a generator and a discriminator model, each of which